apache/lucene-solr/README.md

 ## Building Lucene/Solr

-(You do not need to do this if you downloaded a pre-built package.)
+(You do not need to do this if you downloaded a pre-built package, and you can skip to [Running Solr](#running-solr).)

 Lucene and Solr are built using [Apache Ant](http://ant.apache.org/).
 To build Lucene and Solr, run: